zach-wahrer/rfas/README.md

 ## License
 ---
-MPV is licensed under the GNU General Public License.
+RFAS is licensed under the GNU General Public License.
 Check out the [LICENSE](LICENSE) for more details.